threefoldtech/info_grid/src/knowledge_base/farming/proof_of_capacity.md

 ## How does Proof-of-Capacity work?

-1. A farmer boots hardware with Zero-OS (multiple boot methods available)
+1. A farmer boots hardware with Zero-OS (multiple boot methods available).
-2. Zero-OS is a low level OS, with no shell, farmers cannot access Zero-OS
+2. Zero-OS is a low level OS, with no shell, farmers cannot access Zero-OS.
-3. Zero-OS reports used IT capacity towards TFChain
+3. Zero-OS reports used IT capacity towards TFChain.
-4. TFChain and TFDAO will calculate rewards as required for the farmer (TFGrid 3.1.x)
+4. TFChain and TFDAO will calculate rewards as required for the farmer (TFGrid 3.1.x).
-5. TFChain will mint the required TFT and send them to account on TFChain of the farmer.
+5. The required TFT are minted on Stellar and sent to the account of the farmer on Stellar.
 6. Everyone can use the [ThreeFold Node Finder](https://dashboard.grid.tf/#/deploy/node-finder/) to see where capacity is available.
 This info comes from the TFChain.